mcallisterliza/drama-kids/README.md

 - [Code Institute](https://codeinstitute.net/) the fantastic Slack community members and friends I have made during this project for their support, chats and help.

-- [Iuliias Konovalova](https://github.com/IuliiaKonovalova) my mentor who throughout who has given me great advice, constructive feedback and an overall sense of confidence and calmness whilst I have embarked on new learning.
+- [Iuliias Konovalova](https://github.com/IuliiaKonovalova) my mentor has given me great advice, constructive feedback and an overall sense of confidence and calmness whilst I have embarked on new learning.

 - [Kevin Powell](https://www.youtube.com/user/KepowOb) for his accessible and informative online tutorials.